 You can also run your knife from the bottom of the stalk and cut where you find the least resistance.
 With this method, you easily get rid of the tough ends at the same time with minimal effort.

-HOW TO COOK ROASTED LEMON PARMESAN ASPARAGUS – STEP BY STEP
+HOW TO COOK ROASTED LEMON GARLIC ASPARAGUS – STEP BY STEP